Toy Example - Tabularized GiGL#

 print(f"FROZEN_TASK_CONFIG_PATH: {FROZEN_TASK_CONFIG_PATH}")

-We now have a frozen task config, path specified by FROZEN_TASK_CONFIG_PATH
+We now have a frozen task config, with the path specified by FROZEN_TASK_CONFIG_PATH

 generated by the config_populator